axibase/atsd-use-cases/chart-of-the-day/european-army/README.md

 [![](./images/euro-5.png)](https://apps.axibase.com/chartlab/08965f01#fullscreen)

-Nonetheless, President Macron's appeal is a far cry from the rearmament of the 1930s, whereby combatant nations increased military armament production in some cases up to five times their pre-war levels.<sup>[5](https://warwick.ac.uk/fac/soc/economics/staff/mharrison/public/ehr88postprint.pdf)</sup> In fact, despite nearly universal criticism, President Macron's suggestion could represent an important evolution of the current world order; European security in the hands of European nations would deliver a tangible increase in European Union autonomy and potentially reinvigorate the beaurocratic body, which some experts have already begun to eulogize.<sup>[6](https://www.hoover.org/research/why-europe-gets-no-respect)</sup>
+Nonetheless, President Macron's appeal is a far cry from the rearmament of the 1930s, whereby combatant nations increased military armament production in some cases up to five times their pre-war levels.<sup>[5](https://warwick.ac.uk/fac/soc/economics/staff/mharrison/public/ehr88postprint.pdf)</sup> In fact, despite nearly universal criticism, President Macron's suggestion could represent an important evolution of the current world order; European security in the hands of European nations would deliver a tangible increase in European Union autonomy and potentially reinvigorate the bureaucratic body, which some experts have already begun to eulogize.<sup>[6](https://www.hoover.org/research/why-europe-gets-no-respect)</sup>

 President Trump has made known his displeasure with the amount of NATO spending pledged by Germany, France, and other member countries;<sup>[7](https://www.reuters.com/article/us-nato-summit/trump-claims-nato-victory-after-go-it-alone-ultimatum-idUSKBN1K135H)</sup> data shows that the combined efforts of Germany and France although significantly less in absolute terms, are in fact comparable in relative terms to United States outlays.